sindresorhus/ora/readme.md

 ### ora.promise(action, [options|text])

 Starts a spinner for a promise.
 The spinner is stopped with `succeed` if the promise resolves successfully and with `fail` of it gets rejected.
+Returns the spinner instance created internally.

 ##### action

-Type: `promise`<br>
+Type: `Promise`

 ##### [options|text]

-Same as the options passed to the ora() function.
+Same as the options passed to the `ora()` function.

 ## Related